swch/strivve-docs-nextjs/src/pages/resources/site-tagging/index.md

 Tag          | Effect
 ------------ | -----------------
-prod         | production sites that should always be visible to cardholders -- if these sites become temporarily unavailable, they will generally be restored shortly down         | indicates that a site is unavailable for card placements and should be hidden from cardholders
+prod         | production sites that should always be visible to cardholders -- if these sites become temporarily unavailable, they will generally be restored shortly down         | site is unavailable for card placements and should be hidden from cardholders

 ![Site States](/images/site_states.jpg)
 *Site State tag relationships*